 This Roasted Jalapeno Cilantro Manchego Pesto is one of my favorite pestos, I could literally sit and eat it by the spoonful!
-It’s bursting with flavor and delightfully spicy!
+A Mexican/Spanish twist on an Italian classic that is delightfully spicy and bursting with flavor!

 Approx. 1 1/4 Cups

 - 5 – 8 Jalapeno

 - 2 Tablespoons Fresh Lime Juice

 - 1 Tablespoons Fresh Lemon Juice

 - 1/2 Teaspoon Sea Salt – or to taste

 Wash the peppers then line them in the center of a baking sheet.

 Turn the oven to broil and place the baking sheet on top shelf of the oven and broil for 4 – 5 minutes.